 What You'll Study

-To best prepare for the rigors of the teaching profession and the state requirements for licensure, Elementary Education students must have completed the following coursework:
+To best prepare for the rigors of the teaching profession and the state requirements for licensure, we strongly recommend Elementary Education students complete the following coursework:

 6 Hours of Science